marovira/helios-ml/docs/source/tutorial.rst

 The creation of these is handled by the :py:class:`~helios.trainer.Trainer`, and will be performed before training starts.
-If training is distributed, both loggers are designed to only log on the process whose rank is 0.
+If training is distributed, all loggers are designed to only log on the process whose rank is 0.
 In the event that training occurs over multiple nodes, then logging is performed on the process whose *global* rank is 0.
-The loggers can be obtained through :py:func:`~helios.core.logging.get_root_logger` and :py:func:`~helios.core.logging.get_tensorboard_writer`.
+The loggers can be obtained through :py:func:`~helios.core.loggers.get_root_logger` and :py:func:`~helios.core.loggers.get_tensorboard_writer`.

 .. warning::
-   Only the :py:class:`~helios.core.logging.RootLogger` is guaranteed to exist.
-In the event that the trainer is created with Tensorboard logging disabled, :py:func:`~helios.core.logging.get_tensorboard_writer` will return ``None``.
+   Only the :py:class:`~helios.core.loggers.RootLogger` is guaranteed to exist.
+In the event that the trainer is created with Tensorboard logging disabled, :py:func:`~helios.core.loggers.get_tensorboard_writer` will return ``None``.

 Now that we have logged the training losses, let's add the code to log the final validation result as well as the final loss value.